catalystneuro/neuroconv/docs/user_guide/backend_control.rst

 Customization
 -------------

-To modify the chunking or buffering patterns and compression method or options, simply change those values in the ``.dataset_configurations`` object using the location of each dataset as a specifier.
+To modify the chunking or buffering patterns and compression method or options, change those values in the ``.dataset_configurations`` object using the location of each dataset as a specifier.

 Let's demonstrate this by modifying everything we can for the ``data`` field of the ``TimeSeries`` object generated above...